 Looking for a place for reflection and a break from the busyness of campus?

-Come to Wednesday Worship, a weekly interdenominational service during the noon hour.
+Come to Wednesday Worship, a bi-monthly interdenominational service during the noon hour.

 Open to all students, faculty, and staff.